-- 5.2 No glass drinking vessels or glass bottles shall be permitted (in the areas described in the attached schedule and delineated on the approved plan). - 5.3 No alcoholic drinks may be consumed in, or brought into, the (areas described in the attached schedule) following areas and delineated on the approved plan. - No patrons will be allowed to leave the premises while in the possession of any drinking vessel or open glass bottle, whether empty or containing any beverage.
-This condition will not apply to patrons who have purchased beverages for consumption off the premises (within the curtilage of the premises licensed area or in the area designated under a licence to place tables and chairs on the highway) with the express consent of the licensee, designated premises supervisor or responsible person. - 5.5 There will be no off sales of alcoholic drinks except for consumption in an area which is covered by a licence to place tables and chairs on the highway. - 5.6 No alcoholic drinks will be sold or supplied for consumption off the premises or alcoholic drinks will be only be sold or supplied for consumption on the premises, (and there shall be no off sales). - 5.7 There will be no sales of alcoholic drinks for consumption off the premises on any day(s) when an event is taking place, subject to notice in writing having been given to the licensee from the licensing authority (in conjunction with Norfolk police) at least seven days prior to the respective day(s).
-(Note. examples of when such a notice may be given might be if a major outdoor event (sporting or otherwise) or a parade is scheduled to take place in an area of the local authority, and where it is considered that alcohol off-sales in that area might give rise to or add to potential crime and disorder problems).

-- 6.1 The maximum number of persons permitted on the premises at any one time shall not exceed ..... persons.

-- 6.2 The maximum number of persons permitted in each of the following areas at any one time shall not exceed:
+- 15. No glass drinking vessels or glass bottles shall be permitted (in the areas described in the attached schedule and delineated on the approved plan). - 16.
+No alcoholic drinks may be consumed in, or brought into, the (areas described in the attached schedule) following areas and delineated on the approved plan. - 17.
+No patrons will be allowed to leave the premises while in the possession of any drinking vessel or open glass bottle, whether empty or containing any beverage.
+This condition will not apply to patrons who have purchased beverages for consumption off the premises (within the curtilage of the premises licensed area or in the area designated under a licence to place tables and chairs on the highway) with the express consent of the licensee, designated premises supervisor or responsible person.

+- There will be no off sales of alcoholic drinks except for consumption in an area that is covered by a licence to place tables and chairs on the highway. - 19.
+No alcoholic drinks will be sold or supplied for consumption off the premises or alcoholic drinks will be only be sold or supplied for consumption on the premises, (and there shall be no off sales). - 20.
+There will be no sales of alcoholic drinks for consumption off the premises on any day(s) when an event is taking place, subject to notice in writing having been given to the licensee from the licensing authority (in conjunction with Norfolk police) at least seven days prior to the respective day(s).
+(Note. examples of when such a notice may be given might be if a major outdoor event (sporting or otherwise) or a parade is scheduled to take place in an area of the local authority, and where it is considered that alcohol off-sales in that area might give rise to or add to potential crime and disorder problems). - 21.
+The maximum number of persons permitted on the premises at any one time shall not exceed persons. - 22.
+The maximum number of persons permitted in each of the following areas at any one time shall not exceed: - (a) (b) (c) etc.
-- (a)

-- (b)

-- (c) Etc.

-but at no time shall the total number of persons on the premises as a whole exceed ...... persons.
+but at no time shall the total number of persons on the premises as a whole exceed persons.